brendakapchanga/Regression/README.md

 From the histogram we can confirm that the median count for bmi lies around 30.

      catplot
-The plot indicates that the charges in southeast region tend to higer and have more variation than the charges in other regions.
+The plot indicates that the charges in southeast region tend to be higher and have more variation than the charges in other regions.
 By looking at the plot,it can be said that regardless of charges for each region the average charges ranges from 0-50000.The majority of the regions charges are below 60000.
 Based on the defination of how we identify outliers the black dots are outliers in the charges factor attribute and the blue